yogeshsaraogi/Calendar-Booking-and-Management-Platform/README.md

 ## Running the Application

-1. Start the ClickHouse DB.
-Ensure it's configured and running.
+1. ClickHouse DB is already configured and running on my server.

 2. Start the backend server: